 2. Branded Surveys

-Branded Surveys is the best in class when it comes to survey sites.
-When you sign up, you’ll be asked some basic questions about yourself to help Branded Surveys match you with the right opportunities.
+Branded Surveys is the best in class regarding survey sites.
+When you sign up, they’ll ask you basic questions about yourself to help Branded Surveys match you with the right opportunities.

-You’ll also get a $1 welcome bonus, just for registering.
-From there, your profile will be filled with surveys you’re eligible for.
+You’ll also get a $1 welcome bonus just for registering.
+After completing your profile, you’ll get notified of surveys you’re eligible to complete.
 When you hit 500 points—or $5—you can cash out with Paypal, a direct deposit, or a gift card to a popular retailer or restaurant of your choice.

 Surveys typically pay anywhere from $.30-$3.00, depending on how long they take to complete.